 Students can gain valuable research skills and experience through paid work with various research groups.
 Responsibilities will vary depending on the position.
 In general, the work is more task-oriented than research work undertaken through independent study or summer fellowship.
-Contact Jessica Rowland for information about available positions.
+Contact Susanne Haga for information about available positions.

 Summer Science Sleuths at Duke is recruiting GRADUATE STUDENTS, POSTDOCS, & UNDERGRADUATES to help lead exciting hands-on science activities with 8th & 9th & 10th grade residential campers.